cyristo/apifit/README.md

 # Apifit
-## Start securing your API layer with an automated test suite in 5 minutes, really !
+## Secure your API layer the agile way, with an automated and collaborative test tool !

 Apifit is a framework that extends FitNesse with a full range of Rest API testing capabilities.
 If you don't know about FitNesse, start here : www.fitnesse.org.